KseniaPopova02/Survey/README.md

 This script first builds the production application with npm run build and then starts it with npm run start.
 The production build includes optimization for the best performance at scale.

-### Thank you for the interesting task and for your time.
-Looking forward to your feedback!